phenotypic/homebridge-nodemcu-relay/README.md

 # homebridge-nodemcu-relay
-#### A simple way to integrate a homebridge-controlled relay into your home.
+#### A simple yet efficient way to integrate a homebridge-controlled relay into your home.

 ## What is it?